core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual value.

-The following example shows the encoding of a 'timezone-utc-offset' leaf schema node instance set to -300 minutes.
+The following example shows the encoding of a 'timezone-utc-offset' leaf representation node instance set to -300 minutes.

 Definition example from {{RFC7317}}: